If your next event is to succeed, you need people to show up. Here's how an event landing page can convert your target audience into attendees.

 If you need a little inspiration to help get your landing page started, we’ve included some great examples of effective and well-designed event landing pages below.
 Because of the length of the pages, we’ve linked to them rather than trying to screenshot the entire pages for you.

 Regardless of the event landing page you create, one absolute is to optimize your page for mobile devices.
-This includes not just the content of your landing page, but also the signup forms, payments options, and any other interactive element your page might contain.
-Don’t miss a commitment by limiting your page’s mobile functionality.
+Make sure your landing pages and forms are responsive across all devices, Don’t miss a commitment by limiting your page’s mobile functionality.

 One final thought on crafting your landing pages - put plenty of time and effort into yours.
 In many cases, your page might be the first tangible exposure someone will have to your event.
 Don't waste that opportunity.